orisai/scheduler/docs/README.md

 >
 > Use a cross-process store instead: FlockStore, RedisStore, PdoStore, MemcachedStore, SemaphoreStore, etc.

-Lock is automatically acquired and released by scheduler even if a (recoverable) error occurred during job or its events.
-Yet you still have to handle lock expiring in case your jobs take more than 5 minutes, and you are using an expiring store.
+The lock is automatically acquired and released by the scheduler even if a (recoverable) error occurred during the job or its events.
+Handle lock expiration if jobs take more than 5 minutes and an expiring store is used.

-For long-running jobs, call `extendTo()` periodically to prevent the lock from expiring:
+For long-running jobs, call `extendTo()` periodically to prevent lock expiration:

 ```php
 use Orisai\Scheduler\Job\CallbackJob;